mattruggio/basketball/README.md

 * **Basketball::Draft::Room#pick!(player)**: Pick an exact player for the current front office.
 * **Basketball::Draft::Room#sim_rest!**: Simulate the rest of the picks.

+### Org Module

+The Org module contains all the structural and transactional for the basketball league as a whole.
+A League can be made up of free agents and conferences, conferences can have divisions, divisions can have teams, and teams can have players.
+The main object: `Basketball::Org::League` allows for the control through its API:

+* **Basketball::Org::League#sign!**: Sign a player to a team.
+* **Basketball::Org::League#release!**: Release a player from a team and place them in the free agent pool.

 ### Season Module

 The Season module knows how to execute a calendar of games for a League and generate results.
 The main object is the `Basketball::Season::Coordinator` class.
 Once instantiated there are four main methods: